AxOS-project/axos-project.github.io/src/content/blog/fht-compositor.md

 slug: fht-compositor
 ---

-Recently, I was searching for a new WM/compositor for sleex.
-My searches leant to a compositor called .
-This is basically a rust replacement of hyprland.
-But why would I switch to it ?

 Recently, I went down the rabbit hole looking for a new WM/compositor for Sleex.
 That’s when I stumbled on [fht-compositor](https://nferhat.github.io/fht-compositor/).
 At first glance, it feels like a Rust-powered reimagining of Hyprland.
 But why would I even consider switching?

 # The problems of Hyprland